 It’s National Unicorn Day!
-Your kids are sure to have a magical time celebrating with this Unicorn Letter Recognition Activity!
+Your kids are sure to have a magical time celebrating while learning the ABC’s with this Unicorn Letter Recognition Activity!

 Unicorn Letter Recognition Activity:

 Hands-on activities are important for young children especially kinesthetic learners, because they can make the connection between what they are doing with their hands and what they are learning with their minds.

 This interactive activity is a fun way for pre-readers to practice identifying capital and lowercase letters.

 Depending on your children’s letter knowledge, you can mix capital and lowercase letter stars together and have them work on both.
 You can also have your kids practice letter sounds.

 Letter recognition is the ability to recognize and identify all of the lowercase and capital letters by their shapes and names.

 As your kids are learning the ABC’s, it’s important that they can distinguish between the letters too.

 Getting Ready To Use The Unicorn Letter Recognition Activity:

 What Else Is Needed: